AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ### Site Selector

-After selecting the Entity, it will show a Sites display view, where the technician will be able to select which site is he working on.
+After selecting the Entity, it will show a Sites display view, where the technician will be able to select which site he is working on.
 The display will ONLY show the sites belonging to the selected Network that have an ACTIVE AN-MobilePayment type terminal associated.
-Othershie, either the terminal is inactive, or the terminal isn't an AN-MobilePayment one, or the terminal is not associated to the site, then, the site won't appear on the list.
+Otherwise, either the terminal is inactive, or the terminal isn't an AN-MobilePayment one, or the terminal is not associated to the site, then, the site won't appear on the list.

 Once you find your site (there is a filter to search for Site Name) and confirm, there are three scenarios.